RanaivosonHerimanitra/R-and-pandas-syntaxes-guide/README.md

 </table>

-#### Feel free to contribute by adding your favorite R or python commands
+Feel free to contribute:
+* by adding your favorite R or python commands even showing more complex tasks on both the 2 languages
+* by adding links (reproducible codes such as ipython notebook or Rpubs)